 Injunctions Against Harassment do not require a domestic relationship between the two parties as the Order of Protection does.

 With both an Order of Protection and an Injunction Against Harassment, violating the order can lead to prosecution for Interfering with Judicial Proceedings.
+It is important to seek out an experienced Phoenix harassment attorney to discuss your legal options.

 To obtain an Order of Protection or an Injunction Against Harassment, a person just needs to apply.
 If the judge determines that their written statements in the petition are enough to meet the burden, the order will be issued without the other party present and without a hearing.